axil/blog/content/software/numpy_data_types.rst

         >>> np.array([2**63–1])[0] + 1
         FloatingPointError: overflow encountered in longlong_scalars

-— although the name FloatingPointError for an integer overflow looks a bit misleading.
+The reasoning behind such a discrimination is like this:

     Unlike true floating point errors (where the hardware FPU sets a flag whenever it does an atomic operation that overflows), we need to implement the integer overflow detection ourselves.
-We do it on the scalars, but not arrays because it would be too slow to implement for every atomic operation on arrays.
-(Robert Kern, one of numpy core developers)
+We do it on the scalars, but not arrays because it would be too slow to implement for every atomic operation on arrays. *Robert Kern, one of the numpy core developers*

 You can make it an error